hudson-newey/2.js/README.md

 # 2.js

-A highly effcient **work in progress prototype** to bring reactive state to JavaScript with minimal overhead and bundle size
+A highly effcient **work in progress prototype** to bring reactive state to JavaScript with minimal overhead and bundle size that can be imported via HTML \<script src=""\> tags

 ## Syntax